mdoege/PySynth/README.md

 There is also a helper script, midi_play.py, which can be used to send a MIDI file to these synthesizers.

-The script make_wavetable.py creates a wavetable with 256 samples and 32 waveforms which is used by default.
+The script make_wavetable.py creates a wavetable with 256 samples and 32 waveforms which is used by multi_wave.py by default.

 If you hear crackling audio from these scripts, you might want to